-A famous early example of radio communications use, was the ‘Titanic’ ship disaster of April 1912.
-The Titanic being a state of the art ship, had been equipped with a two-way radio system, which used Morse Code for communicating messages.
+A famous early example of radio communications use was the ‘Titanic’ ship disaster of April 1912.
+The Titanic is a state of the art ship that had been equipped with a two-way radio system, which used Morse Code for communicating messages.

 As the ship was sinking, radio messages were able to be sent out for help, and it was the first time that the new emergency code ‘SOS’ was used.

 Although there was a massive loss of life, many lives were undoubtedly saved due to being able to get the message out to rescue ships in the area that they were sinking.